Jumpscale/Docs/AtYourService/AtYourServiceIntro.md

 **AtYourService**: a self-healing application framework

 AtYourService let you create so called 'service recipes' that can be used to represent nearly anything.
 From your datacenter infrastructure to a server cluster.
-AtYourService will create a hierarchy of folder in which are contained all the metadata about your services (see [AtYourServiceRemote](AtYourServiceRemote.md) for examples)
+AtYourService will create a hierarchy of folders in which are contained all the metadata about your services (see [AtYourServiceRemote](AtYourServiceRemote.md) for examples)

 AtYourService will make sure that applications get installed